Southern First Nations Secretariat

 7. Indigenous New Start Program

-In order for clients to successfully enter or re-enter the labour market, they may access employment supports that are critical to seeking and attaining employment.
+In order for unemployed clients to successfully enter or re-enter the labour market, they may access employment supports that are critical to seeking and attaining employment.

-There are currently 5 active sub-agreements held with the following member First Nations:
+There are currently 6 active sub-agreements held with the following member First Nations:

 The LDCC ISETP department is responsible for overseeing the activities of the Sub-Agreement holders and ensuring that activities are in compliance with the main agreement held with Canada.
 We provide support to each member Nation to ensure efficient and effective programming.